iofoundry/ontology/maintenance/README.md

-# IOF_maintenance_WG_2022
+# Reference Ontology - Maintenance Working Group

-Development of IOF Maintenance Ontology aligned to IOF Core 2022
+Work in progress.
+Major edits on going following release of IOF CORE in April 2022